brendanhasz/assoc-neural-oscs/README.md

 ```

 ## Compiling, running, and plotting all at once
-Navigate into each of the main folders (numbered folders) and follow the directions of the README files in each.
-Usually you can just navigate into a folder and execute the code by running the command
+To compile, run, and plot all at once, you can just navigate into a main numbered leaf directory and run the command

 ```bash
 $ ./run.sh